jeanmroy/ParkingManager/README.md

     - This will start the Spring Boot application on `http://localhost:8080`.

+3.  **Build and Run with Docker Image (alternative):**

+    - Ensure Docker is running.
+    - From the project root directory, build the Docker image using docker command:

+      ```powershell
+      docker build -t parkingmanager-api .
+      ```

+    - This command will build the Docker image and tag it as parkingmanager-api.

+    - Run the Docker container using the following command:

+      ```powershell
+      docker run -p 8080:8080 parkingmanager-api
+      ```

+    - This will start the application in a Docker container, mapping port 8080 of the container to port 8080 on your host machine. `http://localhost:8080`

 ## Actuator Health Endpoint

 - **Browser:** Open your web browser and navigate to `http://localhost:8080/actuator/health`.